Lokesh Cinematic Universe: Leo (2023)

 Parthiban, a café owner and animal rescuer in Theog, becomes a local hero after killing a group of robbers in his café.
-This draws the attention of gangsters Antony and Harold Das, who suspect him to be Antony's estranged son, Leo Das.
-Parthiban denies having any connection to them but they continue to hound him, and he takes matters into his own hands by eliminating both Antony and Harold and destroying their datura factory after confessing that he is Leo having left his past life behind.
+This draws the attention of gangsters Antony and Harold Das, who track him since he resembles Antony's son, Leo Das.
+Parthiban denies having any connection to them but they continue to hound him, and he takes matters into his own hands by eliminating both Antony and Harold and destroying their datura factory after confessing that he is Leo, having left his past life behind.
 Following this, Vikram, knowing Parthi's identity as Leo, invites him to join forces in creating a drug-free society in India, while suggesting a mysterious connection between them from their past.
 (Note: As seen at the end of Leo.)

 The third installment in LCU stars Vijay in the title role, alongside Trisha, Sanjay Dutt, Arjun Sarja, Gautham Vasudev Menon, Priya Anand and Madonna Sebastian with George Maryan as Napoleon and a voice-over cameo by Kamal Haasan as Agent Vikram.
 It is based on the 2005 film A History of Violence, which itself was an adaptation of the graphic novel of the same name.

-Leo emerged as the highest grossing LCU film, the second highest-grossing Tamil film of 2023, the fifth highest-grossing Indian film of 2023, the highest-grossing Tamil film overseas and the highest-grossing film in Tamil Nadu.